+Per Share and of a Warrant Total

-and Warrants Total Public offering price \$ 0.20 \$5,234,034.40 Underwriter discounts and commissions (3) \$0.016 \$ 418,722.75 Proceeds, before expenses, to us \$0.184 \$4,815,311.65
+Public offering price \$ \$

+Underwriter discounts and commissions (3) \$ \$

+Proceeds, before expenses, to us \$ \$

-- (1) The public offering price and underwriting discount corresponds to (i) a public offering price per share of common stock of \$0.18 (\$0.1656 net of the underwriting discount) and (ii) a public offering price per warrant of \$0.01 (\$0.0092 net of the underwriting discount). - (2) We have agreed to pay certain expenses of the underwriters in this offering.
-We refer you to "Underwriting" on page 63 for additional information regarding underwriting compensation.
+(1) The public offering price and underwriting discount corresponds to (i) a public offering price per share of common stock (or, in lieu thereof, per share of common stock underlying Series E Convertible Preferred Stock) of \$ (\$ net of the underwriting discount) and (ii) a public offering price per warrant of \$ (\$ net of the underwriting discount).

+(2) We have agreed to pay certain expenses of the underwriters in this offering.
+We refer you to "Underwriting" on page 61 for additional information regarding underwriting compensation.

 The offering is being underwritten on a firm commitment basis.
-We have granted a 45-day option to the underwriters to purchase up to an additional 3,925,525 shares of common stock, Class A Warrants to purchase up to an additional 3,925,525 shares of common stock and/or Class B Warrants to purchase an additional 3,925,525 shares of common stock from us at the public offering price, less the underwriting discounts payable by us, to cover over-allotments, if any.
+We have granted a 45-day option to the underwriters to purchase up to an additional shares of common stock (or, in lieu thereof, Series E Convertible Preferred Stock) and/or shares of common stock from us at the public offering price, less the underwriting discounts payable by us, to cover over-allotments, if any.

-The underwriters expect to deliver the securities to investors on or about July 26, 2022.
+The underwriters expect to deliver the securities to investors on or about